Integrated Planning & Reporting

 Corporate Business Plan

-The City has also developed a number of informing strategies that document its financial, asset and workforce constraints, which will ensure that it can achieve and deliver the priorities identified in the Strategic Community Plan.
+These informing plans document the financial, asset and workforce constraints to ensure that the City can achieve and deliver the priorities identified in the Strategic Community Plan.
 Visit the Plans & Strategies page for more information.